delphix/virtualization-sdk/README-dev.md

    - `ARTIFACTORY_PYPI_USER` and `ARTIFACTORY_PYPI_PASS` is the username/password combo given to you by whoever setup your Artifactory pypi account.
 This is an account separate from your Artifactory account.
 If you do not have one, please reach out to the `#artifactory` channel and request a `dvp-uploaders-python` account.
 See <https://docs.delphix.com/pages/viewpage.action?spaceKey=EO&title=Artifactory-instance#Artifactory-instance-SDKpythonpackages> for directions on how to add the account.
 These are used to upload the Python distributions to our internal PyPI repositories.
 The credentials are the same for both internal PyPI repositories mentioned above.

 2. `twine` needs to be installed.
 This is a Python package that is used to upload Python distributions.
 If it's not installed, install it by running `pip install twine`.

-#### Final Publishing

-Once you are absolutely certain all changes have been made run `./gradlew publishProd`.
-This will run checks, create the Python distributions, and upload all of them to Artifactory with the Python distributions going to `delphix-local`.

-## Using Newly-Deployed SDK Build

-Now, we have to go back to our `appgate` code and make it point to the newly-deployed build on artifactory, instead of the local build we used to test.
-To achieve that, modify `appliance/gradle.properties` and change `virtualizationSdkVer` to refer to your new version number.

-## Finalizing Appgate Review

-Once you've got the above changes completed, tested, and checked into git, you can update your appgate review.
-Now, your review will be ready for final ship-its.